Fonds-de-Dotation-du-Libre/european-cloud-industry/README.md

 *3. After filling out the JSON file, please validate it using the JSON validator in: [https://github.com/Fonds-de-Dotation-du-Libre/european-cloud-industry/blob/master/contribute/validator.py](https://github.com/Fonds-de-Dotation-du-Libre/european-cloud-industry/blob/master/contribute/validator.py)*

 ## What is Euclidia ?
 *The European Cloud Industrial Alliance is an industry alliance made up of SMEs active in the cloud industry.
-Members are cloud SMEs that develop and supply hardware or software for IaaS, PaaS or SaaS, and which are majority owned by European-based shareholders.*
+Members are cloud SMEs that develop and supply hardware or software for IaaS, PaaS or SaaS, and which are majority owned by European-based shareholders.
+More info on [www.euclidia.eu](www.euclidia.eu)*